Skip to content

 Oura Ring 5 Review: Hands-On Data, New Features and Whether to Upgrade

 Oura announced the Ring 5 on May 28, 2026 and put it up for preorder the same day, with shipping starting June 4.
-I have worn an Oura ring daily for more than three years, across the Gen 3 and the Ring 4, alongside my Whoop and my Hume Band, so I want to give you a first read on what is new, what is mostly marketing and whether it is worth your money.
+I have worn an Oura ring daily for more than three years, across the Gen 3 and the Ring 4, alongside my Whoop and my Hume Band, so I can give you a straight read on what is new, what is mostly marketing and whether it is worth your money.
+I have now worn the Ring 5 since June 6 against my Ring 4 on the same nights, on the same hand, so this is a hands-on review with my own data, not a spec sheet.

 Table of Contents-Click to Expand